 Dr. Amundsen’s curriculum development and research with at-risk students has been recognized nationally by the National Academic Advisor Association (NACADA) and Noel-Levitz.
-He has conducted multiple webinars, published several books, journal articles, and monograph chapters in the areas of enrollment management and student success.
+He has conducted multiple webinars as well as published several books, journal articles, and monograph chapters in the areas of enrollment management and student success.

-He holds a Ph.D. in Curriculum and Teaching from the University of North Carolina Greensboro, a M.Ed. in Community and Occupational Programs in Education from the University of South Carolina, and a B.A in Government from Campbell University.
+Dr. Amundsen holds a PhD in Curriculum and Teaching from the University of North Carolina Greensboro, a MEd in Community and Occupational Programs in Education from the University of South Carolina, and a BA in Government from Campbell University.